 New Landsat 7 ETM+ acquisitions are processed immediately using a predicted ephemeris.
 After one to two days, definitive ephemeris (DE) is applied to the data.
 DE shows the position and velocity of the satellite in one-minute intervals.
 There is no DE for Landsat 8, since the Payload Correction Data (PCD) for the satellite is very accurate.
 Telemetry information in the form of Two-Line Element (TLE) Set — which lists the orbital elements that describe the state (position and velocity) of the spacecraft — is listed on http://www.n2yo.com/satellite/?s=39084.

-Calibration Parameter Files (CPF) provide radiometric and geometric coefficients needed for processing of raw, uncorrected Landsat image data.
-Each timeframe specific CPF contains calibration coefficients that have been adjusted to correct for the time varying performance of the sensor.
+Calibration Parameter Files (CPFs) provide radiometric and geometric coefficients needed for processing of raw, uncorrected Landsat image data.
+Each timeframe-specific CPF contains calibration coefficients that have been adjusted to correct for the time varying performance of the sensor.

-Calibration Notices describe any changes made to the calibration that affects Landsat data products.
+Calibration notices describe changes made to the calibration that affects Landsat data products.